willco123/Rate-A-Dog-UI/README.md

 Live at: https://rateadog.netlify.app/

-# React User Interface for API
+# React User Interface for Rate a Dog

 Welcome to the React User Interface for Rate a Dog!
 This repository contains a web-based user interface built with React.js and written in Typescript.